iter8-tools/docs/docs/tutorials/integrations/kserve/abn-http.md

 ## Promote candidate

-The candidate can be promoted by redefinig the primary version and removing the candidate:
+The candidate can be promoted by redefining the primary version and removing the candidate:

 ```shell
 cat <<EOF | helm upgrade --install backend $CHARTS/release -f -